phdesign/album-rsync/README.md

 $ python setup.py install --user
 ```

+## Remote services

+Currently Flickr and Google Photos are supported.

 ## Authenticating with Flickr

 Two keys are provided by Flickr, an api key and a secret.
 To make your application aware of these keys there are two methods:
 * provide `--api-key` and `--api-secret` arguments to the command line
-* create a config file in $HOME/.flickr-rsync.ini with the following entries
+* create a config file in $HOME/.album-rsync.ini with the following entries

 ```
 API_KEY = xxxxxxxxxxxxxxxxxxx